nicoschndr/Locals/README.md

 The app also includes several other screens that you can use to explore events and activities in your area.
 These include:

-- **Map**: This screen displays a map of your current location, with pins indicating nearby events and activities.
-You can tap on a pin to view more details about the event, or use the search bar to filter the results.
+- **Map**: This screen displays a real-time map of events and activities happening in your area.
+You can use this feature to discover new events and activities as they happen and get directions to them using your device's maps app.
+The markers indicate nearby events and activities.
+You can tap on a pin to view more details about the event.

 - **Chatbot**: This screen allows you to chat with a virtual assistant that can help you find events and activities in your area.
 Simply type in your question or request, and the chatbot will provide you with a response.